-Open evils and hidden sufferings-Miss S. E. Carmichael's testimony -Mormon sophistry-The sexual principle-Its objects-Theory and facts-Monogamist vs. Polygamist-Turk, Persian and African se. the Christian White-The same effects in Utah-Jealousv and misery-Children of different wives-Cultivated indifference-Hatred among children-Brigham's idea of parental duty-Are the Mormon women happy ?-Submission and silence-Degradation of women-Mormon idea of politeness-Heber C. Kimball and his "cows"-" My women "-Slavery of sex-Moses and Mohammed outdone-Incest-Marrying a .whole family-Robert Sharkey-Remorse and suicide-Uncle and niece-Bishop Smith and his nieces -Mixture of blood-Horrible crimes-Half-brother and sister-The Prophet "sold"-The doctrine of incest-"Too strong now, but the people will come to it "-Now openly avowed-Brothers and sisters to marry for a "pure priesthood"-Testimony of William Hepworth Dixon-Father and daughter may marry-Effects upon the young-Infant mortality-Large average-mortality-Fatal blindness - The growing youth - Demoralization - Youthful depravity-No hope for young men and women-Sophistry and mad-
+Open evils and hidden sufferings--Miss S. E. Carmichael's testimony-Mormon sophistry-The sexual principle-Its objects-Theory and facts-Monoganist vs. Polygamist-Turk, Persian, and African vs. the Christian White-The same effects in Utah-Jealousy and Misery-Children of different wives-Cultivated indifference-Hatred among children-Brigham's idea of parental duty-Are the Mormon women happy? - Submission and silence - Degradation of women-Mormon idea of politeness-Heber C. Kimball and his "cows"-" My women"-Slavery of sex-Moses and Mohammed outdone-Incest-Marrying a whole family-Robert Sharkey-Remorse and suicide-Uncle and niece-Bishop · Smith and his nieces-Mixture of blood-Horrible crimes - Half-brother and sister - The Prophet "sold" -The doctrine of incest-"Too strong now, but the people will come to it"-Now openly avowed-Brothers and sisters to marry for a "pure priesthood"-Testimony of Wm.
+Hepworth Dixon-Father and daughter may marry-Effects upon the young-Infant mortality-Large average mortality-Fatal blindness-The growing youth -Demoralization-Youthful depravity-No hope for young men and women-Sophistry and madness-An-